4.6 Access to quality services

 Financial services

-One of the aforementioned measures is Proactive Financial Counselling, which is offered in Financial Advice Clinics in 35 places nation-wide.
+Financial Counselling is offered in Financial Advice Clinics in 35 locations nationwide.
 Financial advice clinics are a low-threshold service providing an opportunity to discuss everyday financial questions without booking an appointment.
-There is a possibility to reflect on the situation, receive advice and go through different options with experts in private or by taking part in some group courses counselling called "Fyrkkaa ja fiilistä" (In English those can be called "Money and Feelings”), co-led by a person who has knowledge based on experience, offering group support.
-Proactive Financial Counselling’s third element is simply offering up-to-date information – the idea is to intentionally break the most common myths related to financial matters.
+Individuals can reflect on their situation, receive advice, and go through different options with experts in private consultations or by taking part in group counselling courses called "Fyrkkaa ja fiilistä" ("Money and Feelings” in English), co-led by a person with experiential expertise and offering group support.
+Financial Counselling offers up-to-date information – the aim is to challenge common myths related to financial matters.

 Quality assurance

-It can be said that in Finland all public services are subject to systematic quality assurance.
-At the local level, municipalities can allocate resources as they see fit, but they should evaluate the services produced with young people on a regular basis.
-According to the Youth Act, youth services are in practice implemented according to cross-sectoral cooperation.
-The local authority has a coordinating body with representation from the local educational, social and health care, and youth administrations and when possible, also from the labour and police administrations for the planning, implementation and assessment of all youth services.
-Moreover, the central government assesses the local services, and in practice such assessments are referred to as 'Evaluations of basic services', which are carried out by the Regional State Administrative Agencies.
-The principles offered for equality in the Non-Discrimination Act are, for example, implemented when establishing the evaluation standards.
+In Finland, all public services are subject to systematic quality assurance.
+At the local level, municipalities can allocate resources as they see fit, but they should evaluate the provided services with young people on a regular basis.
+According to the Youth Act (1285/2016) (Nuorisolaki, in Finnish), youth services are, in practice, implemented through cross-sectoral cooperation.
+The local authority has a coordinating body with representation from the local educational, social and health care, and youth administrations and when possible, also from the labour and police administrations, for the planning, implementation, and assessment of all youth services.

-One way to examine and monitor the social inclusion of young people at the national level are the indicators provided by the State Youth Council.
-These indicators evaluate the well-being and living conditions of young people.
-Some of the indicators are based upon the Youth Barometer and some of them are based on the eight areas of the EU Youth Strategy: context, education, employment and entrepreneurship, health, life management, culture, creativity and hobbies, participation, personal integrity and legal protection (see those EU Youth Strategy related well-being indicators in Finnish here).
+Additionally, THL promotes health, wellbeing, and inclusion in multicultural Finland.
+Additional ways to examine and monitor the social inclusion of young people at the national level include the indicators provided by the State Youth Council.
+These indicators evaluate the wellbeing and living conditions of young people.
+Some of the indicators are based on the Youth Barometer, and some are based on the eight areas of the EU Youth Strategy.

 The Youth Barometer is published in cooperation between the Finnish Youth Research Society and the State Youth Council.
-The Youth Barometer studies young people’s values, attitudes and experiences.
-The theme each year is different: In 2020 the theme of the Youth Barometer was “public services”, for example.
-However, some of the questions are repeated every year, which makes it possible to track changes in attitudes.
-The Youth Barometers’ Time Series has been gathered in the form of indicators.
-The categories are work and employment, society and democracy, relationships, satisfaction, social exclusion, uncertainty and security.
-For example, young people are asked annually if they worried about their income, health or future, finding a job, or living in an unsafe environment, and if they are subjected to physical, psychological and/or sexual violence, or if they are lonely.
-With regards to satisfaction, they were asked how satisfied they were with their financial situation, health, relationships, spare time, and life as a whole.
+The Youth Barometer studies young people’s values, attitudes, and experiences.
+The theme varies each year: for example, in 2020 the theme of the Youth Barometer was ‘public services.’
+However, some questions are repeated annually, which makes it possible to track changes in attitudes.
+The Youth Barometer’s Time Series has been compiled in the form of indicators.
+The categories are work and employment, society and democracy, relationships, satisfaction, social exclusion, uncertainty, and security.
+For example, young people are asked annually whether they worry about their income, health, or future, finding a job, or living in an unsafe environment, and whether they are subjected to physical, psychological, and/or sexual violence, or experience loneliness.
+Regarding satisfaction, they are asked how satisfied they are with their financial situation, health, relationships, spare time, and life as a whole.
+The results of the Youth Barometer support the preparation of national-level programmes, such as the Strengthening young people's wellbeing through multidisciplinary measures: National youth work and youth policy programme 2024–2027 (Vahvistetaan nuorten hyvinvointia monialaisin toimenpitein: Valtakunnallinen nuorisotyön ja -politiikan ohjelma (VANUPO), in Finnish).